wing5wong/artisan-whs-static/source/_about/facilities.blade.md

 ---
 title: Facilities
-date: 2019-04-02T00:00:00.000Z
+date: 2022-03-01T07:00:00+13:00
 tags:
   - About WHS
-image: ''
+image: ""
-intro: >-
-  Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.
+intro: Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.
+visible: No
+extends: _layouts.facilities
 button_text: Read Full Facilities Information
-extends: _layouts.facilities
 ---

 Whanganui High School takes great pride in offering a range of facilities to be used by its staff and students.